 To finalize the deed, the involved parties should sign it before a notary public and two witnesses or as per the state’s deed signing requirements.
 There should be space in the form for each party to input their name, signature, and address.
 A notary public should then sign the document.
 The notary public should provide an acknowledgement statement that declares they witnessed the signing before supplying their signature and official seal.

-General warranty deed forms are state-specific and should thus be created and executed under the respective state’s laws and statutes.
+Deed forms are state-specific and should thus be created and executed under the respective state’s laws and statutes.

 |AL (§ 35-4-271)||MT (§ 70-20-103)|